Bielsa: Media ‘perverts’ the truth based on wins and defeats

 Written by Simon Austin — February 11, 2019

-The turnaround brings to mind a brilliant interview by Leeds manager Marcelo Bielsa in May 2017.
-Speaking at an event hosted by the Brazilian Football Federation, the Argentine said: “The same argument that is used to amplify a behaviour in victory is used to condemn behaviour in defeat”.
+LEEDS manager Marcelo Bielsa says the media "specialise in perverting human beings according to victories or defeats" and that “the same argument that is used to amplify a behaviour in victory is used to condemn behaviour in defeat”.

 “But the day he loses, they will say, ‘this donkey, instead of making him play Neymar 20 metres from the rival goal, he does it to chase the rival winger'.
 That is the speciality of media corporations.